Searching for the best things to do in Bratislava?

 Slovakia is a parliamentary democratic republic.
 Representatives to its multi-party platform are voted in for four-year terms.

-Be on the lookout for the beautiful Statue of Liberty in front of the building.
+Look for the beautiful Statue of Liberty in front of the building.

 3) St Martin’s Cathedral Is The Coronation Church

-Located below Bratislava Castle, St Martin’s Cathedral is the second most popular visited tourist site and should be on your list of things to do in Bratislava.
+Located below Bratislava Castle, St Martin’s Cathedral is the second most popular tourist site and should be on your list of things to do in Bratislava.

 The church had been the coronation church of kings and queens of Hungary for centuries.
 For those who follow European history, Queen Maria Theresa of the Hapsburg Dynasty was crowned in St. Martin’s.